 - Web of Science - searches just the top tier peer-reviewed journals in each discipline

 Books & Theses

-- Vera - Search Vera for electronic, journals, newspapers or databases by title.
-Does not contain articles or books.
+- Databases - Search for titles of electronic journals, newspapers, etc. Does not contain articles or books.

 - Orbis - Contains information on public and private companies worldwide.
 It can be used to research individual companies, or to screen for companies meeting certain financial, geographic or operating criteria